OTA bitmap

-OTA Bitmap was a specification designed by Nokia for black and white images for mobile phones.
+OTA Bitmap (Over The Air Bitmap) was a specification designed by Nokia for black and white images for mobile phones.

-Introduction

-The OTA or Over The Air Bitmap was defined by Nokia Corporation as part of their Smart Messaging Specification, to send pictures as a series of one or more concatenated SMS text messages.
+The OTA Bitmap was defined by Nokia as part of their Smart Messaging specification, to send pictures as a series of one or more concatenated SMS text messages.
 The format has a maximum size of 255x255 pixels.
 It is very rare for an OTA bitmap to measure anything other than 72x28 pixels (for Picture Messages) or 72x14/72x13 pixels (for Operator Logos).
 The specification contains a byte of data to be used for indicating a multicolour image.
-This was to future-proof the standard, but the advent of Multimedia Messaging meant it never got to implementation.
+This was to future-proof the standard, but the advent of MMS meant it never got to implementation.

 Basic format description

 The OTA Bitmap format is a monochrome, uncompressed format using one bit per pixel.
 As the format was designed for cellular phones, there is no standard computer format.
 It may be stored as a binary file or as hex (usually without spaces) in a text file.
 Recognized extension is .otb.